C Market – Commodity Market

 The price of coffee in Market C does not fluctuate randomly – it changes based on supply and demand and traders’ predictions about future supply and demand.
 All actors in Market C are trying to buy coffee cheaply or sell coffee at a high price.

-However, the actual nuances of the C-Market are not relatively so straightforward.
-A lot of activity on the C Market revolves around futures contracts.
-A futures contract is an agreement between a buyer and a seller on Market C (or any commodity market).
-In a Market C futures contract, the buyer agrees to buy a specific amount of coffee (usually 37,500 pounds) at a particular price at a particular time, specified on the contract’s expiration date in the future.
+In a Market C futures contract, the buyer agrees to buy a specific amount of coffee (usually 37,500 pounds) at a particular price at a specific time, specified on the contract’s expiration date in the future.
 Sometimes, this expiration date does not occur until several years after signing the contract.

-The specific price of the futures contract is determined based on the market price of the commodity at the time the contract is exercised, which means that buyers often seek to exercise the futures contract when the cost of the commodity coffee is low, ensuring guarantee that they won’t be forced to pay a lot more for their coffee if the price suddenly spikes.
+The specific price of the futures contract is determined based on the market price of the commodity at the time the contract is exercised, which means that buyers often seek to exercise the futures contract when the cost of the commodity coffee is low, ensuring a guarantee that they won’t be forced to pay a lot more for their coffee if the price suddenly spikes.

 >>> Coffee Production In Costa Rica